44th Infantry Division (United States)

+History

 Formation and interwar period

 Originally named the 44th Division, it was constituted on 19 October 1920 as a result of the National Defense Act of 1920's major expansion of the National Guard.
 As originally conceived, the division was to consist of National Guard units from Delaware, New Jersey and New York, and was to form part of the Second Corps Area.
 However, only individual members of the division staff, and not any whole units, ended up being assigned to the state of Delaware.
 The 57th Infantry Brigade from the New Jersey National Guard and the 87th Infantry Brigade of the New York National Guard were incorporated and growth continued piecemeal as subordinate units were organized until 1940.
 The shoulder sleeve insignia (unit patch) of the 44th Division was approved by the Secretary of War on 5 October 1921.
 The division headquarters was organized and federally recognized on 26 March 1924.

 The headquarters was relocated on 21 February 1925 to Newark, New Jersey, and back to Trenton on 5 October 1936.
 The designated mobilization training center for the 44th Division was Camp Dix, New Jersey.
 The division staff, composed of personnel from all three states, came together each summer to conduct joint training at the New Jersey National Guard camp at Sea Girt, also where the New Jersey elements conducted summer camp every year.
 The New York units held their training at Camp Smith, near Peekskill, New York.
 The division staff participated in the First Army command post exercise at Camp Dix in 1931 and 1934 and at Fort Devens in 1936 and 1937.
 The division was assembled for the first time in August 1935 when it participated in the First and Second Corps Area phase of the First Army Maneuvers at Pine Camp, New York.
 In 1939, the division again participated in the First Army Maneuvers, this time at Plattsburg, New York, as part of the provisional II Corps.
 The 44th Division's last major training event before induction was the First Army maneuver involving the provisional I, II, and III Corps near Canton, New York, in August 1940.
-The division was inducted into active federal service at home stations on 16 September 1940, assigned to the II Corps, and ordered to move to Fort Dix, where it arrived on 23 September 1940.
-After the division's initial train-up period, the 44th Division participated in the First Army Carolina Maneuvers near Wadesboro, North Carolina, in October–November 1941.